idiocc/form-data/documentary/1-API/index.md

 Creates a new instance according to the config.
 It is later used to access the middleware functions described below.

-%TYPEDEF types/index.xml FormDataConfig%
+%TYPEDEF types/index.xml%

 <details>
 <summary>
 The constructor will create an instance with the methods described below.
 </summary>

-%TYPEDEF types/index.xml FormData%
+%TYPEDEF types/misc.xml FormData%
 </details>

 <!-- ### `single` -->